-8.2.2 Efficiency of Multi-task Assignment

-To evaluate the efficiency of multi-task assignment, we set the optimal assignment (called Optimal) by implementing multi-task assignment on real locations.
+2) Efficiency of Multi-Task Assignment: To evaluate the efficiency of multi-task assignment, we set the optimal assignment (called Optimal) by implementing multi-task assignment on real locations.
 We conduct our experiments downtown (i.e., region A) and in the remote suburb (i.e., region B).
-Considering the impact of the privacy budget $\epsilon$ and the number of tasks N, we obtain the experimental result as shown in Fig. 6, where RoPriv and RoPriv+ denote our framework without considering utility (i.e., ASR) and our framework after improving utility, respectively.
+Considering the impact of the privacy budget ε and the number of tasks N, we obtain the experimental result as shown in Fig. 6, where RoPriv and RoPriv+ denote our framework without considering utility (i.e., ASR) and our framework after improving utility, respectively.

-In Fig. 6, it is obvious that ATD follows Optimal < RoPriv $\approx$ RoPriv+ < CG < BD < Laplacian, where RoPriv performs best than baselines no matter downtown (ATD < 1.0km) or in the remote suburb (ATD < 3.75km).
-Moreover, we can observe that the ATD achieved by these road network-aware frameworks (i.e., RoPriv, RoPriv+, and CG) is lower than the ATD achieved by BD and Laplacian,
+In Fig. 6, it is obvious that ATD follows Optimal < RoPriv \approx RoPriv+ < CG < BD < Laplacian, where RoPriv performs best than baselines no matter downtown (ATD < 1.0km) or in the remote suburb (ATD < 3.75km).
+Moreover, we can observe that the ATD achieved by these road network-aware frameworks (i.e., RoPriv, RoPriv+, and CG) is lower than the ATD achieved by BD and Laplacian, which proves the increase in efficiency by considering the road network.
+Especially, the ATD achieved by RoPriv is closed to the optimal ATD, and the difference between them is no more than 100 m in most cases.
+Even though efficiency has been weakened for improving utility in RoPriv+, the performance of RoPriv+ is still extremely closed to RoPriv, indicating that the increase rate of ATD is constrained well by $\eta = 5\%$ in Utility-aware Optimization.

-Fig. 5.
-The impact of $\epsilon$ on location privacy downtown and in suburbs.